 Patients whose lives are forever altered for the worse or who are placed at increased risk for fatal complications have a right to hold the manufacturers of dangerous medications accountable for any injuries that occur.
 These damages can help pay for medical expenses, home modifications, lifestyle adaptations, and lost wages that may accompany injury from a dangerous medication.
 However, without legal assistance, it is unlikely that a fair settlement will be reached.

-The product liability lawyers at our El Segundo and San Francisco offices have decades of combined experience helping victims of negligent corporations get justice.
+The product liability lawyers at our Redondo Beach office have decades of combined experience helping victims of negligent corporations get justice.
 We have the resources, tenacity, and experience necessary to win these complex cases – and are prepared to take your claim as far as needed to help you secure the full compensation you deserve.

-If you have been injured by a dangerous medication, please call Kirtland & Packard, LLP at 855-711-4933 to schedule a free consultation today.
-We maintain offices in Northern and Southern California to better serve clients living throughout our state.
+If you have been injured by a dangerous medication, please call Kirtland & Packard, LLP at 310-536-1000 to schedule a free consultation today.